adapt-it/adaptit/docs/Localization_Readme.txt

 and click OK.
 Adapt It reminds you that you will need to quit and restart Adapt It for the change to become effective.

-As mentioned in 1 above, the easiest way to add a new interface localization is to send your translation prepared by Poedit to Bill Martin who will gladly do the steps in point 2 above and send you a special installer to add your new localization, and also make
+As mentioned in 1 above, the quickest way to add a new interface localization is to send your translation prepared by Poedit to Bill Martin who will gladly do the steps in point 2 above and send you a special installer to add your new localization, and also make